East Syria death toll soars after massive IS attack

 According to the Syrian Observatory for Human Rights, 92 of the dead were fighters from the Syrian Democratic Forces (SDF), the Kurdish-led ground units that have spearheaded the US-backed fight against IS in Syria.

-"It’s the largest number of SDF fighters killed by IS in a single battle since it was founded" in 2015, Observatory chief Rami Abdel Rahman said.
-The SDF, an alliance of fighters from the main Syrian Kurdish militia known as the People’s Protection Units and anti-jihadist Arab fighters, rarely releases full casualty figures.
+The militants used suicide bombers, suicide commandos and sleeper cells in the countryside around their bastion of Hajin to inflict maximum damage, it said.
+"It´s the largest number of SDF fighters killed (by IS) in a single battle since it was founded" in 2015, Observatory chief Rami Abdel Rahman said.
+The SDF, an alliance of fighters from the main Syrian Kurdish militia known as the People´s Protection Units and anti-militant Arab fighters, rarely releases full casualty figures.

 According to the Observatory, a total of 284 civilians have been killed since the start of the attacks on the IS pocket two and half months ago.
 Most of them have died in air strikes, the Britain-based group says.
 The coalition usually only admits to a fraction of the civilian deaths it is believed to have caused.

-The jihadists have more knowledge and local support than the Syrian government or the Kurds, Hamming said.
-He said most IS fighters there were seasoned fighters made even more dangerous by the knowledge they were making a last stand.

-"They know that they will either be killed by an airstrike or captured and put into prison if not sentenced to death," said Hamming from the European University Institute.
-The Observatory could not confirm reports in Kurdish media that the second-in-command of IS was captured during the weekend fighting.
-An SDF spokesman contacted by AFP declined to comment on the reported capture of a man named as Osama Abu Zeid and described as IS supremo Abu Bakr al-Baghdadi’s deputy.

-BEIRUT: US-backed fighters in Syria suffered record fatalities in an assault by the Islamic State group, a war monitor said on Monday, as holdout Jihadists kept up a fierce defence of their last Syrian redoubt.
+BEIRUT: US-backed fighters in Syria suffered record fatalities in an assault by the Islamic State group, a war monitor said Monday, as holdout militants kept up a fierce defence of their last Syrian redoubt.

 It said a total of more than 200 people have been killed since around 500 IS fighters burst out of the fog shrouding the area in eastern Syria near the border with Iraq to launch their deadly assault on Friday.